openartcoded/dropbox-sync/README.md

 **FOR `DROPBOX_APPDATA_PATH` and `DROPBOX_CONFIG_PATH` DO NOT CHOOSE A ROOT PATH.**
 **DO NOT FORGET TO MAP THE VOLUME CORRECTLY ACCORDING TO THE ENVIRONMENT VARIABLES**

-Even if the container has access to these paths, it is better to have a user accessible path.
+Even if the container has access to these paths, it is better to have a "user accessible" path.

 ## Startup